arontaupe/aron.petau.net/_posts/2023-06-20-autoimmunitaet.md

  - aufstandlastgen
  - milli keil
  - marla gaiser
+ - Studio D+C
 created: 2023-07-27T00:02:01+02:00
-updated: 2023-07-27T00:02:01+02:00
+updated: 2023-07-27T00:17:45+02:00
 ---

 ## How do we design our Commute?
 In the context of the Design and Computation Studio Course Milli Keil, Marla Gaiser and me developed a concept for a playful critique of the traffic decisions we take and the idols we embrace.
-It should open up questions of whether the generations to come should still grow up playing on traffic carpets that are mostly grey and whether the [Letzte Generation](https://letztegeneration.org), a political climate activist group in germany receives enough recognition for their acts.
+It should open up questions of whether the generations to come should still grow up playing on traffic carpets that are mostly grey and whether the [Letzte Generation](https://letztegeneration.org), a political climate activist group in Germany receives enough recognition for their acts.

 A call for solidarity.